JasonLei2000/A2_Creative-coding-major-project/README.md

 As the mouse moves across the screen, the coordinates of the mouse's x are extracted and mapped to the value of pan.
 On this basis, as the user moves the mouse, panning is constantly changing.<br>

 **Code Animation Inspiration**: <br>
 I took the inspiration for this animation from Vincent van Gogh's painting ‘_Olive Trees_’.
 I incorporated the colour style of this painting into the artwork.
 I incorporated the green of the leaves and the blue of the night sky into the fruits of the trees.
 In the animation, these fruits fluctuate with the rhythmic audio, creating a unique audio-visual experience.
-This coordination makes the work not only visually appealing, but also a pleasurable and immersive auditory experience.<br>
+This coordination makes the work more dynamic on a visual level.<br>

 ![Olive Trees](asserts/Olive%20Trees.png)